slapperwan/gh4a/README.md

 - Register an application for your OctoDroid usage under your [GitHub settings](https://github.com/settings/developers)
   * naming is up to you
   * callback URL must be gh4a://oauth
-- Create a gradle.properties file with the following content:
+- Create a client.properties file with the following content:
 ```
 ClientId="<CLIENT ID DISPLAYED IN APPLICATION SETTINGS>"
 ClientSecret="<CLIENT SECRET DISPLAYED IN APPLICATION SETTINGS>"